borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 {message}`.
 This means each log message is recorded as the log time (in square brackets), a logging level name, a colon, and the actual log message.

-So if you just want each log message to get logged *without* a timestamp or a logging level name:
+So if you only want each log message to get logged *without* a timestamp or a logging level name:

 ```bash